kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md

 \(a\) If circumstances prevent the filing of BTS Form 298-C on or before the due date, a written request for an extension may be submitted.
 Except in cases of emergency, the request must be delivered to the BTS's Office of Airline Information in writing at least three days in advance of the due date.
 The request must state good and sufficient reason to justify the granting of the extension and the date when the reports can be filed.
 If the request is denied, the air carrier remains subject to the filing requirements to the same extent as if no request for extension of time had been made.

-\(b\) The Office of Airline Information may waive any reporting requirements contained in §§298.61, 298.62, 298.63 and 298.64 of this part, upon its own initiative or upon written request from any air carrier if the waiver is in the public interest and the request demonstrates that:
+\(b\) The Office of Airline Information may waive any reporting requirements contained in §[[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md#§298.61   Reporting of traffic statistics.|§298.61]], 298.62, 298.63 and 298.64 of this part, upon its own initiative or upon written request from any air carrier if the waiver is in the public interest and the request demonstrates that:

 \(1\) Unusual circumstances warrant such a departure;